aspose-pub/Aspose.PUB-Products/pub/java/_index.md

 ---
-title: Java MS Publisher files manipulation APIs.
+title: Publisher Files Parsing API for Java
 weight: 40
 url: /java/
 description: Java library to parse, process and convert Publisher document formats to PDF.
 Implement the functionality into your own product.